dev-seokho/Kakao-backend/README.md

 ## Features
 - Used Beautifulsoup and Selenium for web crawling
-- Sign-up / Sign-in features
-- Used Bcrypt for user password hashing
+- Used Bcrypt for user password hashing(Sign-Up / Sign-In)
-- Used JWT for generating token
+- Used JWT for generating token(Sign-In)
 - Email validation
-- Filtering(the last tab in main page)
+- Filtering
+- Pagination
+- Shopping basket
 - Deployed in AWS with MySQL RDS

 ## API Documentation